 Though not requested to do so by the producers, Marg Helgenberger attended actual autopsies over the course of the series for personal research purposes.
-The most 'memorable' aspect of the experience was the stench, according to Helgenberger's account on BBC's Breakfast (3 November 2011).
+The most "memorable" aspect of the experience was the stench, according to Helgenberger's account on BBC's Breakfast (November 3, 2011).

-You often hear the characters referring to a four-nineteen (4-19,4/19, etc.) or sometimes a 4-45.
+You often hear the characters referring to a four-nineteen, or sometimes a 4-45.
 These are the Las Vegas Metro 400 Event codes.
 The often-used 419 stands for "deceased person", while the less-used 445 is "explosive device threat".

-Grissom, et. al. use the Nikon F5 fitted with a multi-control back for photographing crime scene elements.
-As of the 5th season, this is no longer true.
-Most have different cameras: e.g. Warrick uses either a Nikon D70 or Nikon D100.
+Grissom and company use the Nikon F5 fitted with a multi-control back for photographing crime scene elements.
+As of the fifth season, this is no longer true.
+Most have different cameras.
+For example, Warrick uses either a Nikon D70 or Nikon D100.

 Sara has a tendency to become emotionally involved in any case that involves domestic abuse.
 This stems from her childhood in which her mother killed her father after suffering years of physical abuse.
 Similarly, Nick tends to become emotionally involved in cases that involve sexual abuse against children.
 This is due to him being regularly sexually abused by a babysitter as a child.